Everything You Should Know Before You Get You Your Eyebrows Microbladed

 During your consultation, your technician will analyze your skin type and undertones, brow color, natural growth patterns, facial shape, bone structure while also taking into consideration how you normally shape/fill in your brows.
 With their professional opinion and your preferential input, they will design and shape a custom brow that is natural and flattering for you.
 You will give them your feedback and tweaks will be made until we get the shape where you are happy.
 We will match the color to your natural brow hair, and (only) hair that sits outside the newly created frame will be removed.

-How many treatments are need and will I need a touch-up?
+How many treatments are needed and will I need a touch-up?

-Compared to other techniques, “microblading gives a very natural look and better simulates hair, says Adrian Davis, makeup artist and brow expert who offers microblading services here at PLEIJ Salon + Spa in Columbus, Ohio.
+Compared to other techniques, “microblading gives a very natural look and better simulates hair, says Adrian Jones, Columbus OH microblading and brow expert here at PLEIJ Salon + Spa in Columbus, Ohio.

-The pigments will not wash away like your topical makeup, but they are “semi-permanent” and can last between 1-3 years, but will begin to fade over time.
+The pigments will not wash away like your topical makeup, rather they are “semi-permanent” and can last between 1-2 years but will begin to fade over time.
 Different factors including: skin type, sun exposure, pigment color (lighter colors fade faster), chemical peels coming into contact with the area, iron deficiency, salt water exposure and smoking will affect how fast the pigment breaks down.